 3. Materials Selection Policy

 The purpose of this policy is to guide librarians and to inform the public about the principles upon which selection and retention decisions are made.
-A policy cannot replace the judgment of professional library staff, but stating goals and indicating boundaries will assist them in both choosing from an array of materials and electronic resources, and withdrawing or cancelling materials and electronic resources which are no longer useful.
+A policy cannot replace the expertise of professional library staff, but stating goals and indicating boundaries will assist them in both choosing from an array of materials and electronic resources and withdrawing or canceling materials and electronic resources which are no longer useful.

 3.2 Responsibility for Selection

-The selection of library materials and electronic resources within the framework of a Library Board approved selection policy is an administrative function and is one of the duties and responsibilities of the Library Director.
-He or she shall delegate this responsibility to appropriately trained and skilled staff members, who will be guided by this policy, literary standards, selection tools, the interests of Library patrons, and the needs of the community and its individual members.
+The selection of library materials and certain electronic resources within the framework of a Library Board-approved selection policy is an administrative function and is one of the duties and responsibilities of the Library Executive Director.
+They shall delegate this responsibility to appropriately trained and skilled staff members, who will be guided by this policy, literary standards, selection tools, the interests of library patrons, and the needs of the community and its individual members.

-The collections and electronic resources of the Evanston Public Library are the principal means by which the Library fulfills its mission as stated by the Library Board (Mission Statement).
+The collections and electronic resources of the Evanston Public Library are the principal means by which the Library fulfills its mission as stated by the Library Board in its Mission Statement.
+The Library seeks to develop a meaningful collection that is positioned to meet the needs of the community and supports equity, diversity, and inclusion.
 The Library will strive to provide materials and electronic resources that:

-B. Provide community residents with reliable information sources for their personal needs.
+B. Provide community residents with reliable information sources for their personal needs; and

-C. Reflect the diverse religious, racial, ethnic, and cultural backgrounds of our community and our American heritage
+C. Reflect the diverse religious, racial, ethnic, and cultural backgrounds of our community and our world.

 The Library Board recognizes that many materials and electronic resources are controversial and that any given item may offend some patrons.
-Selection decisions, however, are not made on the basis of anticipated approval or disapproval, but solely on the ability of the work to serve the needs and interests of community residents.
+“Controversial” in this case is defined as “giving rise or likely to give rise to public disagreement.”
+Selection decisions are not made on the basis of anticipated approval or disapproval, but on the ability of the item to serve the needs and interests of Evanston residents.
 The Evanston Public Library Board of Trustees is bound by the democratic principles expressed by the First Amendment to the U. S. Constitution and endorses the American Library Association’s “Library Bill of Rights,” and incorporates it as part of this policy.